 I started cooking for myself really during my early days as a college student away from home where I was making scrumptious meals which my flatmates very much enjoyed.

 I have always kept the love of making tasty and creative meals, which I enjoy sharing.
 Cooking and sharing food is an effortless act for me as it comes naturally.
-And so does blogging (and now more recently) making videos about food and recipes.
+And so does blogging and making videos about food and recipes.
 There is joy in every moment of it, from the grocery shopping to publishing the post/video — the preparation, cooking, setting and styling the food then taking the picture, the writing and all the video making & editing process.
 Up until the beginning of 2015, maintaining the blog and YouTube channel was only a hobby aside my — then — full-time job as a UI/UX Designer.
-Blogging and being a YouTube Channel Host has now become my current full-time occupation.
+Blogging and being a YouTube Channel Host is now my current full-time occupation.

 I have been a vegan since 2007.
 While it is not always the easiest thing to live this lifestyle, I can however say that the diet part of it is what came the easiest to me since the beginning; it feels natural for me personally.